lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 Version
 -------
-Lubuntu ships with version 1.3.0 or LXImage.
+Lubuntu ships with version 1.3.0 or LXImage-Qt.

 How to Launch
 -------------